NTIG-Uppsala/trayls/AutoBackup.md

 ## Create a schedule for the automatic database export

-- open Scheduler in windows
+- Open Scheduler in windows
-- Click Task Scheduler libary
+- Click Task Scheduler library
-- Right side under Actions click "Crewate basic task"
+- On- Right side under actions click "Create basic task"
 - Add a name to the task
 - Click next
-- Choose how offen the task should activate
+- Choose how often the task should activate
 - Click next
 - Choose what time
-- Choose start a program
+- Choose to start a program
 - Click next
-- Click on the browse and choose teh batvh file you created earlier
-- Lasst click the finish button adn your done
+- Click on the browse and choose the batch file you created earlier -Finally, click the Finish button, and your done